wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

       Solenoid exampleSingle = new Solenoid(0);
       DoubleSolenoid exampleDouble = new DoubleSolenoid(1, 2);

-      // Initalize the DoubleSolenoid so it knows where to start.
+      // Initialize the DoubleSolenoid so it knows where to start.
 Not required for single solenoids. exampleDouble.set(kReverse);

       YButton.whenPressed(m_intake::toggleSolenoids);